lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Decrypt and verify the COSE_Encrypt0 as defined in Sections 5.2 and 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm in the selected cipher suite, and the parameters defined in {{asym-msg3-proc}}.
 Discard padding, if present.

-* Pass EAD_3 to the security application.
+* Make ID_CRED_I and EAD_3 (if present) available to application for authentication- and EAD processing.
+Additional protocol data, such as G_Y, may be needed for EAD processing, see {{EAD-appendix}}.

-* Verify that the identity of the Initiator is an allowed identity for this connection, see {{identities}}.
+* Obtain the authentication credential (CRED_I) and the authentication key of I from the application (or by other means).

 * Verify Signature_or_MAC_3 using the algorithm in the selected cipher suite.
 The verification process depends on the method, see {{asym-msg3-proc}}.

-*  Pass the connection identifiers (C_I, C_R), and the application algorithms in the selected cipher suite to the security application.
-The application can now derive application keys using the EDHOC-Exporter interface.
+*  Make the connection identifiers (C_I, C_R) and the application algorithms in the selected cipher suite available to the application.
+The application can now derive application keys using the EDHOC-Exporter interface, see {{exporter}}.

 If any processing step fails, the Responder SHOULD send an EDHOC error message back, formatted as defined in {{error}}.
 Sending error messages is essential for debugging but MAY be skipped if, for example, a session cannot be found or due to denial-of-service reasons, see {{dos}}.
 If an error message is sent, the session MUST be discontinued.